YawBoah/Rock-Paper-Scissors-Game/README.md

 Are you ready for a thrilling challenge?
 Do you have what it takes to beat the computer in a classic game of Rock Paper Scissors? 🤘✋✌️

-This is a simple web-based Rock Paper Scissors game built with HTML, CSS, and JavaScript.
+🎉 This is an awesome web-based Rock Paper Scissors game built with HTML, CSS, and JavaScript.
 You can play it on any device with a web browser.
-No installation required!
+No installation required! 🎉

+👉 Just choose one of the three options: Rock, Paper, or Scissors and see if you can beat the computer.
+It’s super fun and easy to play! 👈

+😍 You’ll love the user-friendly interface, the engaging gameplay, the fun animations, and the clear result display. 😍

 ## 📸 Preview
 ![image](https://github.com/YawBoah/Rock-Paper-Scissors-Game/assets/126890146/ae2af400-fe35-4748-81cf-63fc99fc590a)